Article 1

 Conclusion

-This article has argued a limited point.
-Biblical Hebrew does not exclude a reading of Genesis 1:1 in which בראשית functions as a nominal subject.
-Subject-initial clause frames of the relevant sort are licensed, though non-default.
-The coordinated object chain required by the proposal is not forbidden by Hebrew list behavior, though its full feature stack remains distributionally under-attested in the presently surveyed corpus.
-Hebrew onomastics, finally, shows that phrase-like prefixed forms can bear nominal force, so the name-value of berēʾšît cannot be dismissed as impossible in principle.
+Subject‑initial clause frames of the relevant sort are licensed, though non‑default.
+The coordinated object chain required by the proposal is not forbidden by Hebrew list behavior, though its full feature stack remains distributionally under‑attested in the presently surveyed corpus.
+Hebrew onomastics shows that phrase‑like or prefixed forms can bear nominal force, so the proposed name‑value of Bereshit cannot be dismissed as impossible in principle.

 The issue, then, is not whether the reading can be ruled out in advance, but whether philology should continue to reckon with it.
 On the evidence presently available, the answer is yes.